-ensure the delivery of any development schemes that are necessary to achieve the aspirations set out in the Integrated County Strategy.
+• ensure the delivery of any development schemes that are necessary to achieve the aspirations set out in the Integrated County Strategy.

-- sustain capital investment and deliver improvements to 350 kilometres of roads and footways; - deliver major projects across the transport network, including Roscommon Way, Sadlers Farm junction, Harlow A414 Dualling, Witham Station and Braintree Freeport footbridge: - reduce casualties on Essex roads and ensure that the network remains safe and open for use: - work with local businesses and developers to implement sustainable travel plans (including for example, car share schemes); and - improve the way we structure our contracts for highways improvement work improving efficiency and delivering savings for the taxpayer.
+- sustain capital investment and deliver improvements to 350 kilometres of roads and footways; - deliver major projects across the transport network, including Roscommon Way, Sadlers Farm junction and the Witham and Braintree Freeport footbridges; - reduce casualties on Essex roads and ensure that the network remains safe and open for use; - work with local businesses and developers to implement sustainable travel plans (including for example, car share schemes); and - improve the way we structure our contracts for highways improvement work improving efficiency and delivering savings for the taxpayer.